Irish Workhouses- History of Suffering & Survival – BY GUEST AUTHOR ROXANNE

 Ireland was divided into 130 “Unions”, which were based upon the already existing Townlands system.
 Each Union had an elected board of governors, but only ratepayers (tax paying landowners) could vote.
 In January 1839, architect George Wilkinson was hired to design and oversee the construction of a workhouse for each union.
 The overall design was the same for each newly built construction, with cost and durability being the primary concerns.

 Life at the workhouse was meant to be unpleasant.
 It was a common belief that poverty was a result of laziness.
-Workhouse life was to be so undesirable that it would only be seen by the poor as a last resort.
-Workhouses in England and Wales already had dozens of rules and restrictions, but those in Ireland were even more harsh.
+Workhouse life was to be so undesirable that it would only be seen by the poor as the last resort.
+Workhouses in England and Wales already had dozens of rules and restrictions, but those in Ireland were even harsher.
 Read the rules of the workhouses.

 The dormitories were set up in stark white fashion, with the walls lime washed, for sterilization purposes.
 Bedding consisted of straw mats laid in rows on the floor.
 Heating was provided by a single fireplace at one end of the room, so those at the far end received little warmth at all.